 The Role Preferences page defines ticket preferences by role.
-Role Preferences can be overridden by User Preferences (page 60).
+Role Preferences can be overridden by User Preferences (page 55).
 Role Preferences includes:

-- Email send delay - Color coding of tickets in the tickets selector table. - Columns displayed by default in the tickets selector table. - Field permissions in the ticket editor by user role and desk definition.
+- Email send delay - Color coding of tickets in the tickets selector table. - Columns displayed by default in the tickets selector table. - Field permissions in the ticket editor by user role and desk definition. - Ticket grid refresh rate.